Newdiche History, Family Crest & Coats of Arms

 Early History of the Newdiche family

 This web page shows only a small excerpt of our Newdiche research.
-Another 167 words (12 lines of text) covering the years 129 and 1290 are included under the topic Early Newdiche History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the years 129 and 1290 are included under the topic Early Newdiche History in all our PDF Extended History products and printed products wherever possible.

 Newdiche Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Newdiche include Newmarch, Newmarche, Newmarsh, Newmarshe, Newmark, Numarch, Numarche, Numark, Newmack, Newdiche, Newdick and many more.

 Early Notables of the Newdiche family (pre 1700)

 More information is included under the topic Early Newdiche Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Newdiche family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Newdiches to arrive on North American shores: John Newmarch, who came to Rowley, MA in 1643; William Newmarch, who settled in Maryland in 1679; Jonathon Newmarsh, who settled in Virginia in 1726; H. Newmark who came to San Francisco Cal. in 1862.